Encrypted screenings with flexible collaboration tools, accessible on any device, anywhere.

 Switching platforms mid-lifecycle destroys metadata and organizational structure built in production.

 Tools that work for producers overwhelm critics.
-Tools for viewers lack depth for serious cinephiles.
+Tools for viewers frustrate post-production supervisors.

 12 deep-dive industry interviews and competitive analysis of 5 legacy platforms revealed a universal pattern.